astropy/astropy/docs/io/fits/appendix/faq.rst

 As mentioned elsewhere in this FAQ, there are many unusual corner cases when dealing with FITS files.
 It's possible that a file should work, but isn't support due to a bug.
-Sometimes it's even possible for a file to work in an older version of Astropy or PyFITS, but not a newer version due to a regression that isn't tested for yet.
+Sometimes it's even possible for a file to work in an older version of Astropy, but not a newer version due to a regression that isn't tested for yet.

 Another problem with the FITS format is that, as old as it is, there are many conventions that appear in files from certain sources that do not meet the FITS standard.
 And yet they are so common-place that it is necessary to support them in any FITS readers.
 CONTINUE cards are one such example.
-There are non-standard conventions supported by Astropy/PyFITS that are not supported by CFITSIO and possibly vice-versa.
+There are non-standard conventions supported by Astropy that are not supported by CFITSIO and possibly vice-versa.
 You may have hit one of those cases.

 If Astropy is having trouble opening a file, a good way to rule out whether not